ciwen3/Public/C++/Unquoted-Path-Vuln/README.md

 ```
 By placing my program in C:\Program.exe the vulnerable program will cause my program to run and give you the name of the user it was run as, what privileges the user has, what command was used to start Program.exe, the Process ID for that Command, and the location of the application that ran the command.

-# **All of my Public projects, opinions and advice are offered “as-is”, without warranty, and disclaiming liability for damages resulting from using any of my software or taking any of my advice.**